ConeDragon/docs/building/product/experience.md

 ### 2. Track milestones

-At certain points during the track, extra experience will be awarded:
+At certain points during the track, the extra experience will be awarded:

 - Completing a Concept exercise in a track
 - Completing 10 Concept exercises in a track